mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 > ⚠️ This feature is not yet compatible with `sortingMode = "server` and `filteringMode = "server"`

-{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsSortingSingleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "pages/components/data-grid/group-pivot/RowGroupingSortingSingleGroupingColDef.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Multiple grouping column

-When using `groupingColumnMode = "multiple"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the grouping criteria of each grouping column.
+When using `rowGroupingColumnMode = "multiple"`, the default behavior is to apply the `sortComparator` and `filterOperators` of the grouping criteria of each grouping column.

 If you are rendering leaves on one of those columns with the `leafField` property of `groupColDef`, the sorting and filtering will be applied on the leaves for this grouping column based on the `sortComparator` and `filterOperators` of the leave's original column.